Glossary

 Proof-of-Stake (PoS)

 A method used by blockchain protocols to achieve distributed consensus.
-It is an upgrade from Proof-of-Work that uses much less processing power by using a select few of validators
+It is an upgrade from Proof-of-Work that uses much less processing power by using a select few validators.

 Validator